Renumelb/Homework02/README.md

 __1. Open Banking__

 This is the key to the services offered by FinTech companies operating in the domain of Personal Finance.
-This allows non banking organisations to access real time banking data so that these organisations offer a variety of non banking services to consumers.
+This allows non banking organisations to access real time banking data so that these organisations can offer a variety of non banking services to consumers.

 __2. Embedded Finance__

 Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non banking organisation.
 The Embedded Financial Service Provider will be a bridge between financial institutions and non banking organisations.
 Examples of this service are: Afterpay, Klarna.